 Leonardo Da Vinci In Nature

-On the Château grounds there lies the Leonardo da Vinci park.
+On the Château grounds, there lies the Leonardo da Vinci Park.
 Da Vinci came up with all of his ideas from observing nature.
-The park is arranged into six themes in order to help visitors understand the multidisciplinary genius of the master himself.
+The park is arranged into six themes to help visitors understand the multidisciplinary genius of the master himself.

 I didn’t try any of these places and instead found a restaurant in town.

-I can’t attest to the quality or lack thereof, but I do know that these places cater EXCLUSIVELY to tourists, and so prices are likely very inflated to reflect that.
+I can’t attest to the quality or lack thereof, but I know that these places cater EXCLUSIVELY to tourists, so prices are likely inflated to reflect that.

 Château le Clos Lucé was what I was most excited about in Amboise, primarily for the history and the connection to Leonardo da Vinci, and it did not disappoint.